 However, as the plan states, not all the existing open space fully serves the community’s needs.
 “Detroit’s parkland is almost entirely programmed with play equipment and amenities,” the report says.
 “When compared to cities with natural landscapes, the Trust for Public Land ranks Detroit as third most programmed for play as compared to natural landscapes.”
 These would be exactly the kind of meadow and forest landscapes proposed by the Plan.

 Managing a forest or meadow in a city is likely to be different from doing so in a wilderness area.
 “There will always be an element of hybridity,” Bush says.
 “I do think you would have a responsibility to say we need the natural system to work within the urban framework.
 It’s not like it’s a woods, so we’re not touching it.
 It’s a woods and we’re going to manage it in a way that’s appropriate for its context …” Partial examples of hybrid landscapes can be found at River Rouge Park where grassy areas have been converted to meadows.
-There is a prairie trail and several semi-managed wooded trails.
+There are a prairie trail and several semi-managed wooded trails.

 The 2016 Parks Plan reports that citizens who were surveyed were anxious to see current parks properly maintained before adding new ones.
 “While parkland is often treated as an inherent good,” it says, “if it is not well maintained with up-to-date amenities, residents begin to consider parks as part of the larger problem of blight across the city.”
 Conversely, the City must also reckon with the fact that its current lack of structures and occupied lots present possibilities that could offer new amenities and drive development while also creating a landscape unique to Detroit.